adswerve/google_analytics_flattener_ga4/README.md

 1. Browse to https://console.cloud.google.com/ to create Google GCP project or use an existing project that has Google Analytics data flowing to it.
 Referred to as **[PROJECT_ID]**.

-2. Grant the installing user (you most likely) the basic IAM role of `Owner`.
+2. Grant the installing user (you most likely) the basic IAM role of `Editor`.

 3. As the installing user for **[PROJECT_ID]**, enable the following APIs
     * Cloud Build API